sc-ventures/cloudbreak-documentation/docs/aws-launch.md

     <a href="../images/aws-02.png" target="_blank" title="click to enlarge"><img src="../images/aws-02.png" width="650" title="EC2 Console"></a>

 6. In the search box, enter the image name.
-The following Cloudbreak deplouer images are available:
+The following Cloudbreak deployer images are available:

     | Region | Image Name |
 |---|---|